ahoyosma/Project2_DataScientist_Udacity/README.md

 ## 3.File Descriptions

 **data**
-contains the twuo .csv files and a process.py which can be called from a terminal python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+contains the twuo .csv files and a process.py which can be called from a terminal "python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db"

 **model**
-contains train_classifier.py which can be called from terminal eg. python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+contains train_classifier.py which can be called from terminal  "python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl"

 **app**
 contains run.py used to deploy the flask app.
-It can be called from a terminal by running the following command in the app's directory python run.py
+It can be called from a terminal by running the following command in the app's directory "python run.py"

 when the app is running Go to http://0.0.0.0:3001/